"Write it on your heart that every day is the best day in the year." - Ralph Waldo Emerson

 Family came from places near and far to celebrate the special day!

-Here's Grandma and Casey before the ceremony at Crosby Mansion.
+Here's Grandma and Casey before the ceremony.

 The Struna - Eppich men gathering for a picture before leaving for Crosby Mansion.
 Eric was already there.